soft-matter-theory-at-icmab-csic/chitin_builder/paper/paper.md

 In our program, we will consider pure chitin so we do not consider the presence of deacetylated groups in the structures.
 This possibility is too complex to be incorporated in our program at the present time until further modelling studies clarify a realistic way to incorporate this chemical feature.

-%Due to its complex structure and attractive properties there are there several studies on new applications of chitin based materials [@Shamshina2019AdvancesReview].
-Although, from the molecular point of view there are several open questions in relation to chitin structure and its interactions with other molecules.

-Generation of coordinates and topology of crystals
+\subsection{Generation of coordinates and topology of crystals}

 The program generates atomic coordinates of $\alpha$ and $\beta$ chitin crystals with dimensions entered by the user.
 The dimensions of the crystal must be a multiple of the unit cell shown in Figure \ref{fgr:crystals}a for $\alpha$ chitin and in Figure \ref{fgr:crystals}b for $\beta$ chitin crystals.